-Launched in 2005, CityDog Magazine is the definitive dog lover’s magazine about life and living with dogs in the West -- Seattle, Portland, San Francisco -- and everywhere in between.
-Published five times a year, each issue overflows with informative, insightful and often humorous articles on topics from cool canine products and the latest doggie trends, to regional activities for dogs and their people.
-We bring you a full-color, glossy lifestyle magazine that is all about the places to go and things to do with your four-legged friend in the West.
+Launched in 2005, CityDog Magazine is the definitive dog lover’s magazine about life and living with dogs in the Northwest.
+Published four times a year, each issue overflows with informative, insightful and often humorous articles on topics from cool canine products and the latest doggie trends, to regional activities for dogs and their people.
+We bring you a full-color, glossy lifestyle magazine that is all about the places to go and things to do with your four-legged friend.

 Our writers are dog people themselves, and craft articles aimed at engaging readers and generating excitement and action.
 We know that your interests are many and our editorial coverage is equally broad.
 Whether your purpose is sniffing out new places to visit with your best friend or digging up the latest from the local puparazzi, CityDog covers the canine beat.

-Smart, city-savvy and fun, CityDog Magazine brings the joys of life with your four-legged friend to dog lovers throughout the West.
+Smart, city-savvy and fun, CityDog Magazine brings the joys of life with your four-legged friend to dog lovers throughout the Pacific Northwest.
+And, now you can start your own CityDog Magazine in your own city!

-CityDogMagazine.com is the go-to place to find all you need to know about living in the city you love with the four-legged love of your life; a place to discover some doggone great getaways, seek advice on health and behavior, search for pet-related businesses and services by category and neighborhood, find local dog-centric events, meet fellow dog lovers and shop for unique products for pooches and people.
+CityDogMagazine.com is the go-to place to find all you need to know about living in the city you love with the four-legged love of your life; a place to discover some doggone great getaways, seek advice on health and behavior, search for pet-related find local dog-centric events, meet fellow dog lovers and shop for unique products for pooches and people.

 years ago, Brandie Ahlgren